PascalRacine/3d-printer-projects/VZbot-mammoth Gantry/enclosure/RSCS remade by A1/README.md

-Worked on the RSCS remake by A1, redid the bottom part for printability after mine broke off:
+Worked on the RSCS remake by A1, point was to make the RSCS work internally with the Wobblex, will probably do an external RSCS at some point to enable bigger insulation and cross braces. redid the bottom part for printability after mine broke off:
 ![image](https://github.com/user-attachments/assets/f86626ab-3852-4cfb-82b2-4d7a4b229f75)